pinheir0g/pinheir0g/README.md

 I started to learn about technology and development in the beginning of 2022.
 In this time I started my studies with Python, took a free course and then got to know other areas of programming.

-Today, I have basic knowledge of Python, SQL, html-css, Linux, Git, FastAPI, Flask.
+Today, I have knowledge of Python, SQL, html-css, Linux, Git, FastAPI, Flask.

 ## Detailed Information